-The cabin on the A380 was lovely and modern, and felt very spacious.
+The cabin on the A380 was lovely and modern and felt very spacious.
 The lighting was particularly nice and didn’t have the harshness that you sometimes associate with air travel.
-There are 76 business class seats on the A380 and 14 first class, the rest are economy and the exact number varies as there are 3 slightly different layouts of this aircraft in the Emirates fleet.
-The seating layout has two seats next to each other in the centre and one by each window.
-Every other seat going back through the plane is laid out differently, so seat A and then C and so on, sit right next to the window and have their table and screen area between them and the aisle, whereas seats B, D and so on, sit right next to the aisle, but their table and screen area is next to the window.
-This means that seats A and C are protected from the aisle, whereas if you sit on B or D you feel a slight draft as people walk past your seat down the aisle and it’s not quite so private.
+There are 76 business class seats on the A380 and 14 first class, the rest are economy, and the exact number varies as there are 3 slightly different layouts of this aircraft in the Emirates fleet.
+The seating layout has two seats next to each other in the center and one by each window.
+Every other seat going back through the plane is laid out differently, so seat A and then C and so on, sit right next to the window and have their table and screen area between them and the aisle, whereas seats B, D, and so on, sit right next to the aisle, but their table and screen area is next to the window.
+This means that seats A and C are protected from the aisle, whereas if you sit on B or D, you feel a slight draft as people walk past your seat down the aisle, and it’s not quite so private.
 For this reason, seats A and C would be much better seats.
 On the other side of the plane, I and K are the better seats sitting right next to the window, whereas H and J would be right by the aisle.
-There is a similar situation in the centre of the plane, you are either right next to the person next to you (great if you know them) or right next to the aisle, well worth noting and deciding exactly which you would prefer before reserving your seat.
+There is a similar situation in the center of the plane, you are either right next to the person next to you (great if you know them) or right next to the aisle, well worth noting and deciding exactly which you would prefer before reserving your seat.

-The exclusive walk up bar area which they call their Onboard Lounge is lovely; reserved just for First and Business Class passengers, it really gives you the chance to stretch your legs.
-They will serve you a drink and you can help yourself from a selection of nibbles, there is also a seating area which makes for a nice change of scenery.
+The exclusive walk-up bar area which they call their Onboard Lounge, is lovely; reserved just for First and Business Class passengers, it really gives you the chance to stretch your legs.
+They will serve you a drink, and you can help yourself from a selection of nibbles.
+There is also a seating area which makes for a nice change of scenery.

 The food on both the A380 and the Boeing B777 planes was almost identical in standard, which is good news as you can expect to receive a consistent product on Emirates Business Class flights.
-This was certainly a high-quality meal but I would say four star rather than five, I have had better food on British Airways Business Class but it was still delicious!
+This was certainly a high-quality meal, but I would say four-star rather than five.
+I have had better food on British Airways Business Class, but it was still delicious!

-The only problem with the connecting flights was that on the second leg we’d already just had a main meal on the previous flight so didn’t want to eat much when the dinner was served on the second flight but then there was a long gap until the next meal arrived.
+The only problem with the connecting flights was that on the second leg, we’d already just had a main meal on the previous flight, so didn’t want to eat much when the dinner was served on the second flight, but then there was a long gap until the next meal arrived.

 Well, this is a seriously impressive in-flight entertainment system!
-The award-winning ice (information, communications, entertainment) system is just incredible; widescreen, over 2,500 channels of movies, TV shows, music and games, on demand and in multiple languages.
-There is a removable remote which I would expect, but also a removable tablet which I didn’t expect and this was an additional service that I haven’t personally experienced on flights previously.
+The award-winning ice (information, communications, entertainment) system is just incredible; widescreen, over 2,500 channels of movies, TV shows, music, and games, on-demand and in multiple languages.
+There is a removable remote, which I would expect, but also a removable tablet which I didn’t expect, and this was an additional service that I haven’t personally experienced on flights previously.
 You can also follow the progress of your flight on the moving map, again very much an excepted service these days, but you can also see the views from the external cameras right on your screen – depending on what you’re flying over, this can be quite fascinating.
 Wi-Fi is available on all Emirates flights, while we didn’t make use of it, this is a great service to have available.
 On the A380, every seat has a satellite telephone, plus onscreen email and SMS services, and you can even make calls to people on the ground due to the mobile phone and data roaming services.

 Door to Door Chauffeur Service

 One interesting aside is that we had a rather complex booking requirement; myself and my husband wanted to fly business class, whereas our two sons were going to fly economy (they’re young for goodness sake!), with them going at a slightly different time to us too.
-For convenience, I wanted all this to be done as one single, complete package, I tried several operators but they found it impossible to manage this until I contacted Dial-a-Flight who handled my slightly bizarre request with ease.
+For convenience, I wanted all this to be done as one single, complete package, I tried several operators, but they found it impossible to manage this until I contacted Dial-a-Flight, who handled my slightly bizarre request with ease.
 Worth remembering for your more specific and unusual travel requirements.

-You can read more of my Emirates Business Class and Emirates First Class flight reviews and my comparison between Emirates vs Etihad vs Qatar Airways: the best airline in the Middle East.
+You can read more of our Emirates Business Class and Emirates First Class flight reviews and my comparison between Emirates vs. Etihad vs. Qatar Airways: the best airline in the Middle East.